The halcyon days when you could join the NHS Pension Scheme and not look at it until your 60th birthday was in sight are seemingly long gone.

 Tip 4.
 Make sure your service history is correct

 Your pension is based on your salary and your service history.
-The NHS Pensions Agency probably have your salary correct but do they have the correct service history for you?
+The NHS Pensions Agency probably has your salary correct but do they have the correct service history for you?

 It’s worth checking that they do…and don’t leave it to the last minute!
 The NHS Pension Scheme has literally thousands of members; mistakes do happen.